DenVilden/movie-searcher/README.md

-A movie searcher app build using React, Typescript, Apollo GraphQL, MaterialUI and Styled-components
+A movie searcher app build using React, Typescript, Apollo GraphQL, Material UI and Styled-components